 Audit work at the City requires coordination with the City Manager's Internal Audit Division, as well as similar audit groups at the Toronto Transit Commission and the Toronto Police Service.
 The Auditor General meets with each of these groups on a regular basis in order to ensure that he is aware of any audit concerns and to ensure that there is no duplication of audit work.

-The Auditor General also meets on a regular basis with the City's Integrity Commissioner to discuss any issues of mutual concern.
+The Auditor General also meets on a regular basis with both the external auditor and the City's Integrity Commissioner to discuss any issues of mutual concern.

 Professional Audit Standards